Counting algebraic tori over $\mathbb{Q}$ by Artin conductor: Counting algebraic tori over Q of dimension 2

-The following list gives the classification of $2$-dimensional tori over $\Q$ (except for the trivial case $\G_m^2$), together with their Artin conductors.
-Since there are $12$ conjugacy classes of finite nontrivial subgroups of $\GL_2(\Z)$, the classification gives $12$ types of $2$-dimensional tori over $\Q$.
+The following list gives the classification of $2$-dimensional tori over $\bQ$ (except for the trivial case $\G_m^2$), together with their Artin conductors.
+Since there are $12$ conjugacy classes of finite nontrivial subgroups of $\GL_2(\bZ)$, the classification gives $12$ types of $2$-dimensional tori over $\bQ$. \begin{enumerate}[label=(\roman*)] \item $G_T \cong C_2$ : $T$ is one of the following types.